Coconut flour is a unique alternative to wheat flour.

 This unique flour can also be used as breading or to thicken soups and stews.
 What’s more, you can use it as a binding agent in burger or veggie loaf recipes, as well as to make grain-free pizza crust or wraps.

 In Conclusion, coconut flour is a delicious and versatile gluten-free flour made solely from coconuts.
 Rich in fiber and MCTs, it may promote stable blood sugar, good digestion, and heart health.
-It may also boost weight loss and fight some infections.
+It may also boost weight loss, fight some infections and be used in the paleo lifestyle.

 Barbara is a qualified nutritionist offering Health, Nutrition & Lifestyle Counseling.
 She gives Healthy weight loss advice and promotes the Mediterranean diet.
 She is the author of the Med Life Diet - creating healthy lifestyle habits and attitudes for life !